Gagarin orbits the Earth aboard Vostok

 Flight journal (right) and ID of the International Aviation Federation, FAI, which Gagarin carried with him into orbit.
 Note the string for a pencil, which was lost during the flight.
 Copyright © 2001 Anatoly Zak

 A demo version of the Vostok spacecraft, minus lower end of the instrument module.
+The Vzor window in hatch can be seen on the left side of the ball-shaped pilot capsule (Descent Module).
 Copyright © 2011 Anatoly Zak